abpframework/abp/docs/en/Application-Services.md

 # Application Services

 Application services are used to implement the **use cases** of an application.
 They are used to **expose domain logic to the presentation layer**.

 An Application Service is called from the presentation layer (optionally) with a **DTO (Data Transfer Object)** as the parameter.
 It uses domain objects to **perform some specific business logic** and (optionally) returns a DTO back to the presentation layer.
-Thus, the presentation layer is completely **isolated** from Domain layer.
+Thus, the presentation layer is completely **isolated** from domain layer.

 ## Example